 However, private schools need to remain relevant in times of financial scarceness by offering alternative solutions.
 This actually is the core value of private schools and their mere priviledge for existence.
 If they fail to offering valid learning solutions whatever the circumstances they are responsible for families questioning this status quo and drawing consequences from it.

 How might private schools catch up then, in competing with public financial resources.
 Private schools are usually leaner than a public school.
 A private school could easily adjust and switch its entire teaching style to the online teaching realms with regard to (less dependency to) policy issues.
 This is even more the case when hierarchies are low and decisions can be made quickly.

 In fact, once modified step-by-step from an on-site only into a hybrid private school with both options onsite and online the private school might not only save on expenditures for qualified staff in the long run.
 One idea is to offer an X percentage of online-only teaching moduls and have them accredited.
 A recorded course is acknowledged by Harvard scientist Paul E. Peterson to being much more economic in that sense in the final lesson of a free online course on Saving Schools.
 See more on free MOOC here.

 In addition, such hybrid private school might increase highly in relevancy once it is able to also add offering online degrees to their portfolio in the long run.
 This is already the case with acknowledged online schools for formal education i.e. in the State of Florida.
 They attract global clients just because of the A-level degrees they offer for international students from homeschooling families or those wanting an additional international degree.
-Read more on virtual schools or on the top 10 posts of Flexonedu 2020.
+Read more on virtual schools, or check the top 10 posts of Flexonedu 2020.